KNOWING GOD AND CHRIST

 Part of this lack of communication is due to the wholesome awe and reverent attitude which we maintain toward the Father and the Son.
 The other reason for the lack of friendship and communication is our sinful personality.

-But in the meanwhile there are the worldliness, the lusts and passions, and the self-will and self-centeredness of our personality.
+But in the meantime, there are the lusts and passions, worldliness, self-will and self-centeredness in our personalities.
 It is because of these three elements that we cannot see the face of God, as can the angel of the little child.

 What is needed is a massive, comprehensive program of reconciliation so that we can get along comfortably with the Father and Christ.
 Christ came into the world to bring us to the Father!